 For more information, please join our Interest List.

 21-40ish.
 The average participant age is 32.
 Hey, Millenials! 👋

-Yes and no. We put together a great group of people each year - but we hope networking is not the main reason you're joining.
+We put together a great group of people each year - but we hope networking is not the sole reason you're joining.
 The focus of our program is on learning how to become a great volunteer.
 Networking’s a big plus, but it’s not the main focus of our program.

-Yes, our seminars start at 4:30 pm.
-This allows us to get the best community speakers - and get you back home before dinner and evening commitments.
-If you need to convince the boss to let you leave early to participate, we have letters of endorsement for the program from top local CEOs - just ask!
+If you need to convince your supervisor to allow you leave early to participate, we have letters of endorsement for the program from several top local CEOs - just ask!

 YES, if you want to become more comfortable with your role.
 If you’ve been on boards for a long time, you may find our seminar content a bit basic for your existing knowledgebase.

 If you're new to the nonprofit world, yes!